StevenChengCCC/CS260/README.md

 8. create state variable to track the current score and leaderboard data and login status
 9. Fetching Initial Data
 10. make the front end connect to WebSocket.
+11. my front end might cause trouble, so make score.jsx bact to it used to be
-11. If you clone this to your computer, and use node index.js and npm dev run it will work.
+12. If you clone this to your computer, and use node index.js and npm dev run it will work.